aijame/aijame.github.io/README.md

 AIJAN allows authors to mint their work or IP as NFTs directly into their wallets later.
 These NFTs can then be sold or licensed to others, providing a direct monetization channel without intermediaries.

 ##### 6. How does AIJAN support decentralization?
-By letting authors handle DOI registration themselves, submitting in ArXiv by themselves, and providing direct IP monetization via blockchain certificate and NFT, AIJAN removes unnecessary middlemen and empowers authors to control their research outputs for montetization.
+By letting authors handle DOI registration themselves, submitting in ArXiv by themselves, and providing direct IP monetization via blockchain certificate and NFT, AIJAN removes unnecessary middlemen and empowers authors to control their research outputs for monetization.

 ##### 7. Can international authors use AIJAN?
 Yes, but note that AIJAN follows US standards.
 Authors in Europe or other regions should ensure compliance with local AI and IP regulations in their institutions before submitting.
 AIJAN does not endorse European academic nonsense and overregulations in AI.